hyperledger/aries-rfcs/features/0685-pickup-v2/README.md

 ```

-After receipt of this message, the mediator should deliver up to the limit indicated.
+`limit` is a REQUIRED attribute, and after receipt of this message, the _Mediator_ SHOULD deliver up to the `limit` indicated.

+> Note: due to the nature of HTTP, the _Mediator_ is only able to send a single message at a time, if the `delivery-request` is sent over HTTP.
+> If the _Recipient_ requests more than one message over HTTP, the _Mediator_ will only be able to send one message in response.
+> This has the potential to result in seemingly unexpected behavior and is something to be aware of.

 `recipient_key` is optional.
-When specified only return messages sent to that recipient key.
+When specified, the _Mediator_ MUST only return messages sent to that recipient key.

-If no messages are available to be sent, a status message MUST be sent immediately.
+If no messages are available to be sent, a `status` message MUST be sent immediately.

-Delivered messages MUST not be deleted until delivery is acknowledged by a `messages-received` message.
+Delivered messages MUST NOT be deleted until delivery is acknowledged by a `messages-received` message.

-### Message Received
+### MessagesReceived
-After receiving messages, the Recipient sends an ack message like this:
+After receiving messages, the _Recipient_ sends an ack message indiciating
+which messages are safe to clear from the queue.

+#### Example:

 ```json=
 {
     "@type": "https://didcomm.org/messagepickup/2.0/messages-received",